PayClearly/PCLabs/packages/gru/readme.md

     apps: {
       [APPNAME]: {
         name: [APPNAME]
-        buildTagPrefix: // the prefix associated with builds
+        buildTagPrefix: // the prefix associated with builds.
-        envTagPrefix: // the prefix associated with environments
+        envTagPrefix: // the prefix associated with environments,
+        envReqTagPrefix: // the prefix associated with environment requests,
+        releaseTagPrefix: // the prefix associated with releases requests,
+        releaseReqTagPrefix: // the prefix associated with releases requests,

+        buildTagPrefix:
+        envTagPrefix:

         // DELEGATES
         build: async function(buildKey) {